-The first and only lacrosse coach at Oregon, Jen Larsen Beck just completed her ninth season with the Ducks in 2013.
-Larsen Beck has been steadily building the program since her hiring two years prior to the inaugural season in 2005.
+The first and only lacrosse coach at Oregon, Jen Beck just completed her 12th season with the Ducks in 2016.
+Beck has been steadily building the program since her hiring two years prior to the inaugural season in 2005.
 Beck enters the 2015 season with a 109-87 career record and a 39-31 record in the Mountain Pacific Sports Federation (MPSF).

-Oregon finished the 2013 season 8-9 overall, winning three out of its final five matches of the year.
-The 2013 Ducks produced three all-conference selections, including junior Shannon Propst, junior Caroline Federighi and freshman Carly O’Connell.
+2013: Oregon finished the 2013 season 8-9 overall, winning three out of its final five matches of the year.
+The 2013 Ducks produced three all-conference selections, including junior Shannon Propst, junior Federighi and freshman O’Connell.
 All three were second team selections.